stefanjacobs/cv/README.md

 # CV Readme

 Idea of this repository is to have a public facing CV available.
-Yhould look good and contain all the relevant stuff that is there.
+Should look good and contain all the relevant stuff that is there.

 ## Inspiration and Source